mekline/ClipboardHeadbop/Script - ClipboadHeadbop.md

 #Script for ClipboardHeadbop

 #### Intro
-- Prepare the ‘slate’ whiteboard to show to the camera:
+Prepare the ‘slate’ whiteboard to show to the camera:
 -- Date
 -- Study name
 -- Condition
 -- Subject #
 -- (Space for kid’s name)

+As of 5/18: Do Baseline condition (no novel verbs) for several subjects to make sure paradigm is stable.

-- Welcome kid & family, sign consent forms, *camera on*, get settled
+Welcome kid & family, sign consent forms, *camera on*, get settled

-- Give slip of paper to give to the parents, and tell them there's a quick instruction sheet for them about the experiment (see bottom). *Go over it verbally as well!!!*
+Give slip of paper to give to the parents, and tell them there's a quick instruction sheet for them about the experiment (see bottom). *Go over it verbally as well!!!*

 #### Warmup